-Program Analysis - This IIP intern is expected to help with assessing Aidha's new Alumni Accelerator Program starting in 2018.
-The IIP intern would assist with collecting feedback and conduct a midway through analysis of the program.
-This inter would also assist on fine tuning Aidha's new curriculum.
-Aidha started to roll it out in September 2017 and would like the IIP intern to do the last round of evaluations and examine the feedback of mentors who teach the classes.
+1. Programs - The intern is expected to assist on fine tuning our updated curriculum.
+The curriculum was rolled out in 2017/ 2018 and we would like the intern to do evaluations and assist in gathering feedback of mentors who teach the classes.
 This would be done through surveys and focus groups.
-From both analyses, the IIP intern would be expected to make recommendations and final adaptations to program materials.
+The intern would be expected to make recommendations and final adaptations to program materials.

 Qualifications: IIP candidates with a passion for non-profit work and empowering others and who have interests in any of the following areas: business, law, research, marketing, women empowerment, education, and migration issues, are encouraged to apply.
 Singapore is an English-speaking country, but an intern with Mandarin, Tamil, Bahasa, or Bangla language skills would be equipped to make a unique contribution.
 Candidates with strong verbal and written skills, cross-cultural sensitivity, knowledge of Microsoft (MS) Office Suite, strong research, writing, and analytical skills, and the ability to work both independently and in a team are encouraged to apply.
 Interns need to be available to work 1-2 Sundays a month on campus as required.